 Flowers light up every wedding simply through their colour and design.
 But, there is no magic number of bouquets or floral arrangements you should have.
 Whether you plan to spend thousands on your flowers or hundreds, the range of decorative possibilities is endless.
 Be creative and let your flowers and decorations reflect your personal style as they shape the ambiance of your special day.

-Greg’s Top 5 Tips
+Greg’s Top 5 Floral Tips for Your Destination Wedding

 1. Before you hire a florist, get referrals from other vendors, family members and friends.